zekth/website-1/content/build-guides/power.md

 - relay
 ---

 Automated power strips allow on-demand and timer based control of AC outlets (110v or 220v).
 They are one of the easiest to build yet most useful controllers using reef-pi.
 For example, a power controller can turn on/off light or skimmer daily as well as allow on-demand controls like switching off ATO and return pump during water changes.
 This guide will go through step by step process of building a four outlet power controller.
+A beginner friendly [guide](https://learn.adafruit.com/reef-pi-power-controller) is also available on adafruit.com.

 ### How this works